BACON8ER-GAMER/PTW_320_Alpha_Project/README.md

 ## Instructions

-### Step 1
+### Step 1: The Idea

-To start building your website, you need to give the generative AI a prompt for whatever you intend to make.
-Use simple language, but also be descriptive about what you want.
-If you aren't clear with the AI what exactly you are looking for, it will make assumptions.
-If you are just trying to get an idea, you can have a continuing conversation with the AI to further tune and tweak your website.
-Below are a good example prompt and a bad example prompt given to AI:

-Good:

-(Insert Image Here)

-Bad:

-(Insert Image Here)
+Every website starts from a simple idea.
+The very first thing you should do is think about what you want your website to be.
+Brainstorm and write out different ideas, draw what you want it to look like, let your imagination roam free.
+The internet is your canvas!
+If it's for a school project, think about the different aspects that need to be included in the assignment.

-### Step 2
+### Step 2: Prompting the AI

+Once you have your idea, it's time to turn it into a reality.
+Give the AI a prompt that describes the website you want to create.
+Be specific about what you are looking for.
+If you type something like "create for me a website about monkeys," the AI will take many creative liberties about how to build the website.
+Instead, try writing something like: "Create an informational website about monkeys.
+Include pictures of monkeys in different habitats around the world and where monkeys are located around the world."
+You can give the AI a large prompt, but don't make it too big at first!
+You can always make adjustments later.

-### Step 3
+### Step 3: Prototyping and Testing

-### Step 4
+### Step 4:

-### Step 5
+### Step 5: